Querying data

 operation between all the expressions in the list.

-Check for a match in a pattern
+Conditions that allow you to check for a match in a pattern using operators, such as LIKE

 like